dmerejkowsky/blog/content/post/2017-04-08-cmake-visual-studio-and-the-command-line.md

 Visual Studio 14 2015       140
 ```

+Thus, you can avoid hard-coding the Visual Studio installation path, and use the
+`VS140COMNTOOLS` variable instead.
+(You still need to hard-code Visual Studio
+version, though).

+So what the command does is concatenate the value of the `VS140COMNTOOLS`
+environment variable with the basename of the prompt file (`VsDevCmd.bat`), and run
+`@call` on it.

 ## Using Python

-But, as time went by, we wanted to rewrite all the build scripts in Python -- a
+But, as time went by, we wanted to rewrite all the build scripts in Python,
-nice language that runs quite nicely on a number of various platforms, maybe
-you've heard about it -- so that we could factorize some of the code.
+so that we could factorize some of the code.
 (For instance, running `git pull` to update the sources before building)

 On Linux and macOS it was easy: